top of page

 Gear pumps are generally used in high-pressure, low-volumetric flow rate applications, such as hydraulic systems.
 They are therefore well suited for very low flow rate applications.
 They do not have pulsation issues.
 Microgear pumps are generally more expensive than peristaltic pumps, and the pump is exposed to the fluid (which in the case of metal cutting coolant is probably not an issue because it has lubricants and rust preventatives in it, so it's similar to running oil through the pumps).

-This inexpensive micro gear pump as a flow rate of 0.8ml/revolution.
+This inexpensive micro gear pump has a flow rate of 0.8ml/revolution.
 To achieve a 1.5ml per minute flow rate, the pump would need to be turned at about 2 RPM, which is easy to achieve using a stepper motor.

 WHERE TO BUY